makpevwei/PyLearn-Pro/README.md

 # PyLearn Pro: Learn Python with AI 🚀

 **PyLearn Pro** is an simple interactive learning app powered by Streamlit and AI, designed to help you master Python.
-Whether you're a beginner or looking to brush up on advanced topics, PyLearn Pro provides engaging explanations, real-time Q&A, and a progress tracker—all in one place!
+Whether you're a beginner or looking to brush up on advanced topics, PyLearn Pro provides engaging explanations and real-time Q&A.

 ### Features ✨